tableau/server-client-python/docs/docs/samples.md

 * `move_workbook_sites.py`.
 Downloads a workbook, stores it in-memory, and uploads it to another site.

 * `pagination_sample.py`.
-Use the pagination item that is returned by many TSC calls to iterate over all the items on the server.
+Use the Pager generator to iterate over all the items on the server.

 * `publish_workbook.py`.
 Publishes a Tableau workbook.